RobertoDeveloper/NodeJsPractices/README.md

 # NodeJsBestPractices
 This repo outlines best practices when developing in NodeJS.

+By this week thursday, I will be providing an example of how to use this file with a real world example.
+See you then!

 # connectDB.js demonstrates the following How To's:
 How to centralize your database access to your NodeJs Application